WXGopher/chm-wiki/Configuration.md

 These are under ```option.X```:

+###station_search_radius
+The search radius (meters) of stations to include for the interpolation at a triangle.
+Based off the center of the triangle.
+Defaults to 1000 m.

 ###interpolant
 Chooses either thin plate spline with tension (spline) or inverse distance weighting (idw).
 Defaults to spline.
 ```json